ANTELOPE VALLEY HIGH SCHOOL

 Incoming 11th Grade:

-*All summer reading novels should be available at the AVHS or Public library to borrow or for purchase online.
+*All summer reading novels should be available at the Public library to borrow or for purchase online.
 The 11th grade essays are available at http://bit.ly/avhs-summer-reading.
-If you are having trouble obtaining the novel or work, please contact Ms. Hinton ASAP for assistance.
+If you are having trouble obtaining the novel or work, or need the essays printed, please contact Ms. Hinton ASAP for assistance.

 Summer Reading Journal